 “Other medications that can cause dry skin include antihistamines like Benadryl,” says Dr. Uddoh.
 There are histamine receptors in your skin, that trigger it to produce oil.
 Antihistamines can slow skin’s oil production, making it dryer in the process.
 Long-term use can result in dry, itchy skin.

 4. Acne medication

 Dr. Evans explains that Accutane and Retin-A are both used to treat acne, but they work in different ways.
 Accutane comes in a capsule and is taken orally.
 It is often prescribed for severe acne that hasn’t responded to other treatments.
 It decreases oil production in the skin, which results in dryness all over the body.

 “Dry lips are the most common side effect seen with Accutane, likely seen in 100% of patients,” says Dr. Evans.
 “Dryness of the rest of the skin surface and other mucous membranes is also frequently seen although not in 100% of patients.”

-Retin-A, on the other hand, is a topical cream that expels your old skin cells and forces new ones to form rapidly.
+Retin-A (What is Retin-A?), on the other hand, is a topical cream that expels your old skin cells and forces new ones to form rapidly.
 Dry skin patches and skin peeling are possible side effects of this medication.
 Dr. Evans tells us that it is “used to treat acne primarily but also has cosmetic benefits including treating fine lines and wrinkles, and also can be used to treat pre-skin cancers called actinic keratoses.”